stegra05/react-investment-app/README.md

-# React Investment Website
+# React Investment Plan Visualizer

-A single-page application built with React and Vite to visualize an investment strategy, including portfolio details, growth projections, and other relevant financial information.
+A single-page application built with React and Vite to visualize a personal long-term investment strategy, based on the original static HTML version.
+It includes portfolio details, interactive growth projections, tax considerations, and implementation examples.

 ## Table of Contents